Skip to Content

 Can you call yourself a horror fan without having seen Scream?

-It’s definitely one of my favourite horror franchises of all-time, and you can stream the first movie on Netflix.
+It’s definitely one of my favourite horror franchises of all-time, and you can stream the second, third, and fourth movies on Netflix.

 It’s the ultimate slasher franchise that never gets old or boring, and I never get tired of re-watching it.